Deeply Shape-guided Cascade for Instance Segmentation: Related Work

+Cascade architectures emerge recently along with the increasing demand for precise object detection.
+CRAFT~\cite{Ref:YangYLL16} built a cascade structure for both Region Proposal Network~\cite{Ref:RenNIPS15} and Fast R-CNN~\cite{Ref:Girshick15} to get higher quality proposals and detection results.
+CC-Net~\cite{Ref:OuyangWZW17} excluded easy negative samples at early stages in a cascade.
+Li \emph{et al.}~\cite{Ref:LiLSBH15} introduced a CNN cascade that operates at multiple resolutions for face detection.

+As far as we know, there are only two cascade architectures for instance segmentation, \emph{i.e.}, Cascade Mask R-CNN~\cite{Ref:CaiV19} and Hybrid Task Cascade (HTC)~\cite{Ref:ChenPWXLSF0SOLL19}.
+As pointed out in~\cite{Ref:ChenPWXLSF0SOLL19}, it is nontrivial to integrate the idea of cascade into instance segmentation.
+For example, a simple combination of Cascade R-CNN~\cite{Ref:CaiV18} and Mask R-CNN~\cite{Ref:HeGDG17}, \emph{i.e.}, Cascade Mask R-CNN~\cite{Ref:CaiV19}, which iteratively feeds the refined bounding boxes at current stage into next one as high-quality RoIs, only leads to limited gain.
+HTC~\cite{Ref:ChenPWXLSF0SOLL19} improves Cascade Mask R-CNN by connecting the mask heads at multiple stages through mask information flow.

-Current state-of-the-art instance segmentation method is HTC~\cite{Ref:ChenPWXLSF0SOLL19}, which is a multi-stage framework by stacking Mask R-CNN in a cascaded structure~\cite{Ref:CaiV18}.
-It delivers the message that the mask prediction branch can be benefited from the updated bounding box regression.
-Our method, MR R-CNN, shows an orthogonal direction to the message given by HTC: the object detection branch, \textit{i.e.}, object classification and bounding box regression, can take advantage of the updated mask predictions.
+Both HTC and Cascade Mask R-CNN deliver the message that the mask prediction branch can benefit from the updated bounding box regression.
+Our method, DSC, shows an orthogonal direction: the object detection branch, \textit{i.e.}, object classification and bounding box regression, can also take advantage of the mask predictions, leading to a positive feedback loop between bounding box detection and mask segmentation.